anronuay/MS2-Santorini/README.md

     3. As a user, I want to look for information relevant to Santorini that could help aid a prospective visitor/traveller to the island.
 Both in the form of recommendations and other dedicated Santorini travel sites, in the social media links.

-        1. The integrated search bar embedded in the map section allows the user to search for other related destinations within Santorini and Greece.
+        1. The integrated search bar embedded in the map section allows the user to search for other related destinations [attractions, restaurants & hotels], within Santorini and Greece.
         2. The social media links in the footer, reinforces additional content and information for Santorini, allowing the user to broaden their knowledge about the island.

 ### Further Testing